Biology (BIOL)

 3 Semester Credit Hours (3 Lecture Hours)

 Adaptive aspects of animal behavior related to how and why behaviors develop, how behaviors affect fitness, and how behaviors evolve.
-Offered in the fall semester.
+Offered every Fall.
 Stacked with BIOL 4315

 BIOL 5319 Biology of Marine Mammals